 (1) But what about the block's momentum?
 What happened to that?

 (2) And what about the block's angular momentum?
 It doesn't have any, you say.
 Well, about its own center of mass it surely isn't rotating during this experiment.
 But why not?
 The only forces on the block are the forces due to friction at its bottom, the gravitational force, and the upward reaction force the table exerts on the block.
 The net (total) of the gravitational force and the reaction force must be zero, since the block isn't accelerating up or down.
 The force due to friction acts in the plane of the table and therefore has a lever arm about the center of mass, and therefore must exert a torque on the block about the center of mass.
 So why doesn't this set the block into rotation?
-There must be a counter-torque of equal size and opposite direction to the friction torque; but what is it?
+There must be a counter-torque of equal size and opposite direction to the torque due to friction; but what is it?

 (1) Momentum of a system is conserved.
 The horizontal momentum lost by the block is given to the table through the continuous impulse of the force due to friction at the table-block interface.